“I’m going to orientation.”

 “The goal is not to overwhelm.
 We try to keep things general,” said John.
 “It’s another way to slowly take in the information, process what’s going on and give patients a renewed sense of control after their diagnosis.”

 “Sometimes we see patients who’ve already started their treatment enroll in the class to learn more about how to manage their treatment as well as what to expect as they continue to receive care,” said Dr. Faggan.

 Chemotherapy is difficult.
-But patients of the Dana-Farber/Brigham and Women's Hospital in clinical affiliation with South Shore Hospital don’t have to go in unprepared for the journey ahead.
+But patients of the Dana-Farber/Brigham and Women's Cancer Center in clinical affiliation with South Shore Hospital don’t have to go in unprepared for the journey ahead.